pradoantonio/car-insurance-simulator/PRODUCTION_GUIDELINES.md

 ## 9. Documentation

 ### Update README:
-- Remove the "Development Version" label from README.md and update installation instructions for production (e.g., how to set environment variables, run the production image).
+- Update installation instructions for production (e.g., how to set environment variables, run the production image).

 ### API Documentation:
 - Use FastAPI’s Swagger UI (/docs) to document all endpoints.
 Add descriptions to CarInput and CarOutput schemas in src/models/schemas.py with Pydantic’s description field.